Misters of Nigeria

 Misters of Nigeria (formerly known as Mister Model Nigeria) is a Nigerian male pageant based in Lagos, Nigeria that is aimed at developing young men into global leaders.
 It was created in 2020 by 97th entertainment.
 The pageant currently holds the franchise to some international pageants which includes Mister Global, Mister International, Manhunt International and Mister Model International.
 The Top 3 finalists of Misters of Nigeria go on to represent Nigeria in any of the above-mentioned competitions.

-The current title holder of Misters of Nigeria is Somto Alexander Nnoruga, a fashion model who represented Abia State in the competition.
+The current title holder of Misters of Nigeria is Valentine Udemadu, representing Anambra State at the 6th edition.

 In 2024 Misters of Nigeria emerged best male pageant brand of the year at the Eko Heritage awards.

 Competition

 The Misters of Nigeria competition begins with an open registration process, where applicants are shortlisted through interviews and other evaluative factors to determine the top 37 semi-finalists.
 These semi-finalists undergo a series of tasks designed to test various facets of their skills and abilities.
 Following each task, contestants face eliminations until a select number of finalists (usually ranging from 10 to 20) remains.
 These finalists then proceed to a camp for the final round of the competition, culminating in the grand finale where one contestant is ultimately crowned the winner.

 As at 2024, the winner receives a grand prize valued at 7 million Naira and rights to represent Nigeria at any of the international pageants.

 As at 2025, the winner got a grand prize valued at 12 million naira.